 - Soft water with fewer minerals e.g. bottled spring water.

 One of the biggest mistakes made when brewing high quality green tea is not using enough leaf.

 The higher quality the leaf the less water and more leaf you need to use!
-In general, loose leaf green tea that has more astringency/bitterness and little to no sweetness needs be prepared with less leaf and more water otherwise the tea will be too astringent & too bold.
-On the other hand, loose leaf green tea that has little to no astringency and more sweetness needs be prepared with more leaf and less water otherwise the taste will be too light.
+In general, loose leaf green tea that has more astringency/bitterness and little to no sweetness needs be prepared with less leaf and more water otherwise the tea will be too bold and astringent .
+On the other hand, loose leaf green tea that has little to no astringency and more sweetness needs to be prepared with more leaf and less water otherwise the taste will be too light.
 To start off with, we recommend the following leaf to water ratio for high quality green tea.
 Many people have a different preference so, of course, this can be adjusted to that.